MENUMENU

 For this to be most effective, explain why this content matters to you or how it resonates with the work you do.
 Incorporate a personal story so that other users are more likely to click, read, and explore the content you’re sharing.

-Example of Reposting Content on LinkedIn
+Example of a reposted LinkedIn post

-Post #2: Hiring & Recruitment Opportunities
+#2: Hiring & Recruitment Opportunities

 LinkedIn has become one of the most popular platforms for recruitment and HR initiatives.

-Post #3: Personal Profiles
+#3: Personal Profiles

 The next time you’re unsure of what to post on LinkedIn, open up a bit and share what makes you tick.
 You never know who the message could resonate with.

-Post #4: Promoted Posts
+#4: Promoted Posts

-Example of LinkedIn Promoted Posts
+Example of a Sponsored Post on LinkedIn

-Example of LinkedIn Promoted Posts
+Example of a Sponsored Post on LinkedIn

-Post #5: GIFs and Memes
+#5: GIFs and Memes

-LinkedIn might be a professional platform, but it’s still designed to offer fun and entertainment (it is a social network, after all).
 Within reason, incorporate funny GIFs, memes, cartoons, or other illustrations.
 These graphics capture interest (since they’re different from basic text) and help the algorithm recognize the value of your content.

 Example of Meme on LinkedIn

-Post #6: Video Posts
+#6: Video Posts

 From the homepage, it’s easy to upload or link to a video.
 This LinkedIn feature embeds the video directly to your new post so anyone who views it can quickly hit ‘play’ to view.